 Whether that reason is that you’re saving for your child’s college education, to buy a boat, or to buy a new home, you have some sort of reason.
-Then, you typically are going to look at what the cost is to achieve that goal and break it down to how much you can afford a year, or a month, or a paycheck, and then when you get to that amount, that’s when you can stop or “exit” that investment strategy.
-This is the same principle for knowing your exit strategy for real estate investing.
+Then, you typically are going to look at what the cost is to achieve that goal and break it down to how much you can afford a year, or a month, or a paycheck.
+Then when you get to that amount, that’s when you can stop or “exit” that investment.
+This is the principle for knowing your exit strategy for real estate investing.

 When I bought my first property, I didn’t have a clue what an exit strategy was.
 I really didn’t think about it.
 I just bought it because it sounded like a good idea.
 You know…what did I have to lose?

 My husband has tried to get me to sell that property many, many times.
 But that was my first investment property — the first property in my life that I owned by myself which I still own today — so it has sentimental value to it.
 I bought it all by myself.
 That’s my property.
 So maybe it’s an ego thing, maybe it’s a confidence thing, or maybe it’s the fact that the property cash flows very well.
 Either way, he can’t get me to sell it.
 I’m keeping it.

 Ultimately, my exit strategy for that property, and for almost all properties I buy, is a long-term hold.
 You see, in my business, I’m not offered a 401K account and I don’t have any type of retirement program or pension with my company, so I have to create my own retirement.
 I know how much I want to make each month when I’m retired, what monthly salary I need to make, and my properties need to make that amount.